 - Melt butter in a medium size saucepan.
 Stir in the cocoa powder and water and bring to a boil.
 Pour the boiling cocoa mixture into the bowl with the flour mixture and mix with a spoon until blended.

-- In a second bowl, whisk together the eggs, vanilla, buttermilk and baking soda.
+- In a second bowl (or you can just use the saucepan -- no need to even clean it), whisk together the eggs, vanilla, buttermilk and baking soda.
 Add the egg mixture to the cocoa mixture and stir until blended – do no overbeat.
 Just do your best to blend the ingredients.

 - Pour batter into the pan and bake for 20 to 25 minutes (check at 15), or until a toothpick inserted into center of cake comes out clean.
 As soon as you pull the cake from the oven, start the icing.
 To get a head start, you might want to sift the sugar while the cake bakes.